 It's been tested in thousands of people with skin conditions such as eczema, acne, rosacea, psoriasis and dry & sensitive skin.
 The Cetaphil range is specially formulated to provide effective, gentle skin care to help your skin look and feel its best.

-Melasma: The Pregnancy Mask
+Melasma: The Pregnancy Mask:

 Skin becomes more susceptible to pigmentation during pregnancy.
 Even limited sun exposure can cause dark discolourations to appear around the eyes, on the cheeks, forehead and above the upper lip.
 Please make sure you are applying a high, broad-spectrum sunscreen daily, even on cloudy days.

 More scared of developing stretch marks than giving birth?
-Silderm & Apothederm™ are both clinically proven range of safe-for-pregnancy products to prevent & treat stretch marks.
+Silderm & Apothederm™ are both a clinically proven range of safe-for-pregnancy products to prevent & treat stretch marks.

 If you are unsure what skincare products to use during pregnancy please ask your midwife or doctor.